Friendship Programs

 Individuals are matched based on geographic location and similar interests.
 The programs offer participation in social activities and interactions, improving the quality of life and level of inclusion of BIS clients.

-The PC (Person-Centered) program provides an opportunity for BIS clients to build friendships with volunteers through goal-oriented activities.
-BIS helps clients to identify a goal that may be reached within a six-month period of time.
-BIS finds appropriate volunteers who then meet with clients every week or every other week depending on the goal.
+The PC (Person-Centered) program allows BIS clients to build friendships with volunteers through goal-oriented activities.
+BIS helps clients to identify a goal that may be reached within six months.
+Depending on the goal, BIS finds appropriate volunteers who meet with clients every week or every other week.
 Goals could include gardening, cooking, exercise, or any activity that has been difficult for the client due to their brain injury.
 Friendship and connection are established through the shared experience of working toward reaching the goal.

 All volunteers complete the BIS application process.
 A completed application, interview, background check, confidentiality contract, and training are all mandatory.
 BIS staff maintain regular contact with PALS/PC program participants to ensure the quality of matched pairs.